Gennaro Nunziante: Career

 He teamed up with Checco Zalone to write Cado dalle nubi (2009), with Zalone starring and Nunziante directing.

-They followed it up in 2011 with Che bella giornata.
+They followed it up in 2011 with What a Beautiful Day.
 It opened with a record Italian opening weekend of $9.4 million and became the highest-grossing Italian film of all-time in Italy, grossing €43.4 million, surpassing Roberto Benigni's Life Is Beautiful.
 Life Is Beautiful retained the worldwide grossing record for an Italian film with $70 million worldwide.

 In 2013, he and Zalone followed it up with Sole a catinelle which surpassed it with an opening record of €19.2 million and a total Italian gross of €51.9 million.

 In January 2016, his and Zalone's next film Quo Vado? set another opening weekend record grossing over €22m over the three-day holiday weekend and went on to become the highest-grossing Italian film of all-time with €65.3 million, second only to Avatar in Italy with €65.7 million.

 His and Zalone's films are currently the second, third and fifth highest-grossing films in Italy.